-Thank you for your question.
-We have been asked about this before.
 Unlike tritiums, our Fireflies will last for decades.
 One’s great grandchildren will find that our Fireflies will hold the same glow as they would currently do for the original owner.
-You'll never need to replace them and, like all night sight systems -- thermal, tritiums, etc. -- you just need to work within the parameters of that particular system.
+You’ll never need to replace them and, like all night sight systems — thermal, tritiums, etc. — you just need to work within the parameters of that particular system.
 Though most police departments require tritiums, we have not been able to uncover credible evidence that they have been useful in police shootings.
 We do know that if enough officers on any department are using our sights, the overall qualification scores for that department will go up and, by extension, liability will go down.

 Most that have tritiums allow them to age and grow dimmer, rendering them useless in high stress situations.
 Tritiums are good for a limited amount of time, depending on the product, then they get dim enough that they cease to be quick in intense situations.
 Anyone can bring dim tritiums into a bathroom and turn out the light and still see them; but can one efficiently see and track dimmer ones in high stress situations.

 Most tactical situations, even for police, are at very close range.
-Truly darkened ones are even closer -- at arm’s length or not much beyond.
+Truly darkened ones are even closer — at arm’s length or not much beyond.
 With the Firefly, just put the largest glowing front sight in the industry on the target and go.
-Aligning tritiums, especially dim ones, is time consuming and may dangerous because of that fact.
+Aligning tritiums, especially dim ones, is time consuming and possibly dangerous because of that fact.

 As a CCW holder, when I go out for the evening, I charge my Firefly before I leave home.
 When I return home six hours later, they are still visible.
 If I feel they are not bright enough, I take a second (one second) to refresh the charge with a small key chain UV flashlight.
 They immediately pop back to a strong glow.
 With less than new tritiums, you can’t do this.
 You are stuck with whatever amount of remaining glow you may have.